xyproto/themes/README.md

-# themes
+# Themes

-Syntax highlighting themes, used by Orbiton and Megafile
+Syntax highlighting themes, used by Orbiton and Megafile.

+### General info

+* License: BSD-3
+* Version: 0.0.1